Self-Compassion for Caregivers 6-week Course.

 Sondra Gudmundson, MS, RD, LD

-Sondra is a trained teacher of MSC through the Center for Mindful Self Compassion.
-She aspires to help others meet difficulties in life with love and to facilitate opening the door to their heart with greater ease.
-She is a graduate of both Mindfulness-Based Stress Reduction and Mindful Self-Compassion Programs.
+Sondra is a certified Mindful Self-Compassion Teacher through the University of California at San Diego Medical School’s Centers for Integrative Health, Mindfulness-Based Professional Training Institute.
+She inclines to help self & others meet difficulties in life with love and to facilitate opening the door to one's heart with greater ease.
+She is a graduate of both Mindfulness-Based Stress Reduction and Mindful Self-Compassion Programs, and has been trained by internationally renowned pioneers of self-compassion, Kristin Neff and Chris Germer.

-Sondra has devoted >¼ century clinical experience as a nutrition therapist and mindful eating practitioner.
+With a passion for wellness, Sondra has devoted >¼ century clinical experience as a nutrition therapist and mindful eating professional.
 She practices heart centered meditations including gratitude, lovingkindness, and self-compassion daily and honors these as essential nutrients for the soul.
-Sondra’s intentional focus is to offer lifecare nourishment with LOVE to guide.
+Sondra’s intentional focus is to offer lifecare nourishment with love to guide.
+Nurturing one’s organic true nature within is her life’s practice, and she values the global communities & interconnectedness created through MSC course offerings.

 Jonathan Walker, MD